 In order to recover compensation, or “damages,” you will also need to prove that you suffered some form of harm, such as injuries or financial losses.
 Examples of serious injuries or health problems that can be caused by bed bugs include bacterial skin infections, permanent scarring, and even anaphylaxis.

 Sleep Inn Hotel Locations

 With affordable rates and numerous locations spread across nearly all 50 states, Sleep Inn has established itself as a popular brand among family vacationers and business travelers alike.
 As of 2019, Choice Hotels reports that there are over 350 Sleep Inn hotels located around the world.

 Sleep Inn Hotel Bed Bug Infestation Attorneys

 Bed bugs are destructive parasites that can cause serious health problems while wreaking financial havoc on your family, destroying and forcing you to replace valuable personal property.

 At Whitney, LLP, we have years of experience representing the victims of hotel bed bug infestations, and are here to provide tireless advocacy for you and your loved ones.
 Our goal is to recover the greatest amount of compensation possible for your injuries and financial losses, including medical bills, pain and suffering, and property damage.
-Contact us online today to set up a free consultation, or call Whitney, LLP at (410) 583-8000 to speak confidentially with a Sleep Inn bed bug lawyer.
+Contact us online today to set up a legal consultation, or call Whitney, LLP at (410) 583-8000 to speak confidentially with a Sleep Inn bed bug lawyer.